Drupal Association members fund grants that make connections all over the world.

 Accessing Private Files

 For example: you have created a new content type with a file field which stores files in your site's private file directory.
 Next you create a node from this new content type and attach two new files.
 When the node is published links to both attached files are visible and anyone who can view the node may download the files.
-Now, if you unpublish the node, all attached files become inaccessible for download even if you use the direct link to the files that worked when the node was published.
+Now, if you unpublish the node so that your site's end users can no longer access it, all attached files become inaccessible for download by those users also, even if they use the direct link to the files that worked when the node was published.

 For finer grained control of who can see/download attached files you will need an additional access control module.
 You may write a module yourself, or use a contributed module such as Content Access.